twknab/mean_hike/readme.md

 	+ Turn Hike View page panes into Accordions like on Dashboard page (high-priority)

-	+ Add icons to view hike, pre-trip and post-trip pages (high-priority).

-	+ Add `+ Post-Trip` to nav menu
+	+ Add `+ Post-Trip` to nav menu (high-priority)

-	+ Setup user edit page and add hike page, etc, to also utilize messages service like you ended up doing on post-trip, pre-trip and edit hike pages...(use alerts universally across the app)
+	+ Setup user edit page and add hike page, etc, to also utilize messages service like you ended up doing on post-trip, pre-trip and edit hike pages...(use alerts universally across the app) (medium-priority)

-	+ Add validation that Location URL must contain "http://"
+	+ Add validation that Location URL must contain "http://" (high priority)

-	- Delete User Account Feature -- Thursday (if Time)
+	- Delete User Account Feature -- Thursday (if Time) (high priority)

 ## Development Issues Log:
 	- `$autoScroll()` re-renders DOM and re-executes Controller.